flunderpero/klar/README.md

 ## Stage1 (bootstrap4/stage1)

 The stage1-compiler is written in Klar.
-Currently the lexer and most of the parser is implemented.
+Currently the lexer and the parser are implemented.
 I am currently unsure about the compilation target.
 Most likely it will be LLVM IR like in other bootstrapping attempts.

 ## Syntax Highlighting